symfony/symfony-docs/quick_tour/en/02-The-View.markdown

 The `generate()` method takes the route name and an array of values as arguments.
-The route name is the main key under which routes are referenced and the values should at least cover the route pattern placeholders:
+The route name is the main key under which routes are referenced and the values are the route pattern placeholder values:

     [yml]
     # src/Application/HelloBundle/Resources/config/routing.yml